10 reasons to visit Bedgebury Camping in Kent this summer

 Things to do in the local area around Bedgebury Camping also include visits to castles and National Trust properties.
 The nearest beach (Camber Sands) is only around a 40 minute drive through pretty villages and country lanes.

-• Forest Live Concerts at Bedgebury Pinetum on 15 and 16 June.
+Forest Live Concerts at Bedgebury Pinetum camping on 12, 13 and 14 June.

 Everyone knows that the weather can make or break a camping trip.
 According to the Met Office Kent’s position in southern England means it can boast ‘quiescent’ weather as it is as furthest from most depressions coming in from the Atlantic and their associated grey skies, winds and downpours!
 Furthermore, due to Kent’s proximity to continental Europe, it can also benefit from the good weather experienced there.